davidbfrogman/ljpHeroku/readme.md

 - Turn on the forcing domain bit in express

+- Most likely if you're having problems with photoswipe, it's because you're including a very specific version in portfolio.js.
+If photoswipe gets updated you'll want to update that import statement.

 jspm update aurelia-bootstrapper aurelia-fetch-client aurelia-framework aurelia-history-browser aurelia-loader-default aurelia-logging-console aurelia-router aurelia-templating-binding aurelia-templating-resources aurelia-templating-router